 Clearing offers you a chance to find a full time undergraduate course to start this September.
-Almost 68,000 students found their university place through Clearing last year, so you wouldn’t be alone in exploring your options.
+Over 60,000 students found their university place through Clearing in 2018, so you wouldn’t be alone in exploring your options.

 When does Clearing end?

-Clearing usually closes around the middle of September or when the courses in Clearing are full.
+Clearing usually closes around the end of September or when the courses in Clearing are full.

 How does Clearing work?

-A university will list the courses which have places available to start in the coming September.
+A university will publish a list of the courses which have places available to start in the coming September.
 Here's a list of the courses we have available and the points you need to apply.
-As soon as you have your exam results, you can apply for the course either online (until mid August) or by calling the university's Clearing hotline which opens on A Level Results Day (Thursday 15 August).
+As soon as you have your exam results, you can apply for the course either online (from now until mid August) or by calling the university's Clearing hotline which opens on A Level Results Day (Thursday 15 August).
 Our hotline number is 0121 331 6777.

 If you have the required exam results for the course, you can be made an offer in Clearing.
 Once you have been made an offer, you will receive an email from the university which explains what you need to do next to accept your offer and make arrangements for student finance or accommodation if you need it.